EvenSupermanCODES/Reinforcement_Learning_Assignment_2/README.md

 - Value function heatmaps
 - Optimal policy visualizations
-- Comparisons between different methods and environmental setups **Kindly note that a way more in dept section wise result analysis and discussion is included in the report and the code file**
+- Comparisons between different methods and environmental setups **Kindly note that a way more in depth section wise result analysis and discussion is included in the report and the code file**

 ## Setup and Reproduction Guide